karunakc/Crime-judge-data/README.md

 - CaseAnalysis.ipynb : Data Analysis of the case_[year].csv files.
 Also uses the judges_clean.csv to get combined insights.
 - Classification.ipynb : Data sampling, preprocessing, and comparison of 4 different classification models for the classification problem considered.

-In order to run the files, ensure all the
+In order to run the files, ensure all files and the dataset are in the same directory tree as below (or change the file path in the code to run).
+Run all the cells in the ipynb notebook to get the output.

-Directory Structure
 ```bash
 ├── JudgesAnalysis.ipynb
 ├── CaseAnalysis.ipynb